World's Columbian Exposition: Attractions

 Architect Kirtland Cutter's Idaho Building, a rustic log construction, was a popular favorite, visited by an estimated 18 million people.
 The building's design and interior furnishings were a major precursor of the Arts and Crafts movement.

 Anthropology

 There was an Anthropology Building at the World's Fair.
 Nearby, "The Cliff Dwellers" featured a rock and timber structure that was painted to recreate Battle Rock Mountain in Colorado, a stylized recreation of an American Indian cliff dwelling with pottery, weapons, and other relics on display.
 There was also an Eskimo display.
 There were also birch bark wigwams of the Penobscot tribe.
-Nearby was a working model Indian school, organized by the Office of Indian Affairs, that housed delegations of Native American students and their teachers from schools around the country for weeks at a time.
+Nearby was a working model American Indian boarding school, organized by the Office of Indian Affairs, that housed delegations of Native American students and their teachers from schools around the country for weeks at a time.
+Indigenous children were told to perform civilized skills while being watched by onlookers, demonstrating the cultural assimilation of Native Americans.

 Rail

 John Bull on display at the exposition.

 The John Bull locomotive was displayed.
 It was only 62 years old, having been built in 1831.
 It was the first locomotive acquisition by the Smithsonian Institution.
 The locomotive ran under its own power from Washington, DC, to Chicago to participate, and returned to Washington under its own power again when the exposition closed.
 In 1981 it was the oldest surviving operable steam locomotive in the world when it ran under its own power again.

 A Baldwin 2-4-2 locomotive was showcased at the exposition, and subsequently the 2-4-2 type was known as the Columbia.